walter-a-jablonowski/homepage/src/pages/projects/schedule/chat.md

   - "Fix critical bug" - has due date (2025-10-10) and priority 1
   - "Black Friday campaign" - has due date (2025-11-24)
 - Added more tasks to show realistic usage
-- All other tasks are simple with just titles and descriptions
+- All remaining tasks are simple with just titles and descriptions

 This better represents how you'll actually use the app - primarily organizing tasks by dragging them to appropriate months/sections, with dates and priorities only used occasionally for urgent items.